bjackman/bjackman.github.io/content/posts/yx-problem.md

 OK, there were two possible outcomes of this conversation:

-- Schlörbert haplessly ships an insecure GRUNDUS device and his District Supervisor's Lunar Orbit Access Credentials are stolen as a result.
+- Schlörbert haplessly ships an insecure GRUNDUS device and his Quadrant Commander's Lunar Orbit Access Credentials are stolen as a result.

 - Æthelred and Schlörbert waste a few minutes getting to the point of their conversation.